Keepers Of Our Republic

 - the Constitution’s “more perfect Union” doesn’t exist in the past or the future, but is always evolving now, in the present;

-- the bi-polar model of party politics we’ve adopted can alienate us from our neighbors and ourselves;
+- the bi-polar model of party politics we’ve adopted can alienate us from our neighbors and from ourselves;

 - our experiment in self-government requires us to both conserve what is good and progress toward what is better;